sva-dsi/2017-fall-course/lectures/charts.md

 ![](https://raw.githubusercontent.com/auremoser/images/master/ush-stacked-bar.png)

 What if I wanted to make it more dynamic/complex?
 I could try adapting it to [this](http://bl.ocks.org/mbostock/4679202).
-Usually when I want to try something new, I search through Mike Bostock's blocks for inspiration.
+Usually, when I want to try something new, I search through Mike Bostock's blocks for inspiration.

 ### Building A Narrative